vladsm/adventofcode-runner/README.md

 }
 ```

-## Runner concept
+## Solvers Runner concept

-The API is based on the concept of a runner represented by `AdventOfCode.Runner<TEntry, TResult>` type.
+The API is based on the concept of a solvers runner represented by `AdventOfCode.Runner<TEntry, TResult>` type.

 When created, the runner takes as input and encapsulates a number of services that are called as the runner is running.
 In this way, the runner can be considered as an orchestrator of the services passed to it.